ysosthene/zoo_simulator/README.md

 ## Configuration

 Create a virtual env and activate it
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager to install required dependencies

 ```bash
 python3 -m venv venv